darryl-h/bitburner/README.md

   ```

 # Your first script (minimal + works)
 At it's core, the scripts you will write use Javascript.
-You can learn more here: https://javascript.info/ you can also then use the extra functions that the game provides, these will normally be prepended by `ns.` and for those, you can learn about them here https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.ns.md

 ## HelloWorld
 First, lets create the file we will run (You should do this from `home`)